 There are other rare forms of early sexual development.
 Puberty is not always due to premature activation of the hypothalamus or excess gonadotrophin hormone production.
-These rare forms include early breast development without the development of other secondary sexual characteristics (premature thelarche), an increased production of androgens from the adrenal cortex (adrenarche) causing premature development of pubic and armpit hair and overproduction of testosterone due to a genetic mutation in the signalling of gonadotrophins.
+These rare forms include early breast development without the development of other secondary sexual characteristics (premature thelarche), an increased production of androgens from the adrenal cortex (adrenarche) causing premature development of pubic and armpit hair and overproduction of testosterone due to a genetic-mutation'>genetic mutation in the signalling of gonadotrophins.
 McCune Albright syndrome is also associated with precocious puberty, due to an underlying defect in the ovaries or testes.

 In girls, the first sign of precocious puberty is the development of breast tissue followed by pubic and armpit hair, along with a growth spurt and the beginning of menstruation (menarche).

 In boys, the first sign is enlargement of the testicles followed by growth of the penis along with pubic and armpit hair development.
 The growth spurt in boys doesn’t occur until mid-puberty.